apache/systemds/hadoop-batch-mode.md

 * * *

-# SystemML with Pseudo-Distributed Hadoop
+# SystemDS with Pseudo-Distributed Hadoop

-Next, we'll look at running SystemML with Hadoop in Pseudo-Distributed mode.
+Next, we'll look at running SystemDS with Hadoop in Pseudo-Distributed mode.
 In Pseudo-Distributed mode, each Hadoop daemon (such as NameNode and DataNode) runs in a separate Java process on a single machine.

 In the previous section about Hadoop Standalone mode, we set up the `JAVA_HOME` and `HADOOP_HOME` environment variables